 It's as if the designers had wondered: "How can we make waste collection unnecessarily more energy-intensive?".

-I've never had LEDs inside my trash can, and to think about it I'd rather leave the power sockets to appliances that actually do something I can't already do with my hands.
+I've never had LEDs inside my trash can, and to think about it I'd rather leave the power sockets on appliances that actually do something I can't already do with my hands.

 Third: in all honesty, but how long will this automatic mechanism last in this robot basket before it breaks?